Political Gadgets home Individual Politician Summary

 Wikipedia

-Born in Wangaratta, Victoria, Hastie graduated from the University of New South Wales in 2004 with a bachelor's degree in history, politics, and philosophy.
-He completed officer training at the Royal Military College, Duntroon, in 2006, before being deployed to the war in Afghanistan and serving as a troop commander in the Special Air Service Regiment (SASR).
-Hastie was first elected to the House of Representatives at the 2015 Canning by-election.
+Hastie was born in Wangaratta, Victoria.
+He completed a Bachelor of Arts (Hons) in History and Philosophy through the University of New South Wales (UNSW) at the Australian Defence Force Academy (ADFA), and completing officer training at the Royal Military College, Duntroon, in 2006.
+He was subsequently deployed to the war in Afghanistan and served as a troop commander in the Special Air Service Regiment (SASR).
+Hastie left the Australian Defence Force (ADF) in 2015, and was first elected to the House of Representatives at the 2015 Canning by-election, replacing Don Randall.

 Hastie was appointed Shadow Minister for Home Affairs in May 2025.
 He retired from the role in October 2025 after resigning from the party's frontbench over internal policy disputes.
 He returned to the frontbench in February 2026, serving as the Shadow Minister for Industry and Sovereign Capability.
 A prominent member of the National Right, his views have been described as right-wing populist and far-right, with strong stances against multiculturalism, immigration, abortion, LGBTQ rights, and net-zero emissions in Australia.